Overnights (radio show)

 Overnights is Australian overnight radio program hosted by Trevor Chappell and Rod Quinn.

 Chappell hosts the show from ABC Radio Melbourne from Monday to Thursday and Quinn hosts the show from ABC Radio Sydney from Friday to Sunday.

 The program usually consists of a mix of news and current affairs, lifestyle, arts, education, music, youth and entertainment.
 Each night there are regular features and presenters.
 The listening audience is heavily featured throughout the program.

 Overnights is broadcast from 2:00 am to 6:00 am (local time) on ABC Local Radio across Australia, and follows Nightlife.
 The program is broadcast on delay to South Australia and the Northern Territory as well as simulcast on ABC Digital Radio.

+Hosts

+In July 2023, ABC announced that Trevor Chappell will host afternoons on ABC Radio Melbourne after 23 years at helm of Overnights.
+In November 2024, ABC announced that Chappell will return to host Overnights.

+In March 2025, Rod Quinn announced he would be taking long service leave for the remainder of the year.
+He will be replaced by Michael Pavlich.

-Previous presenters of Overnights include Madeleine Randall (2002-2004), Ingrid Just (2005), Helen Razer (2005) and Zoe Carides (2005).
+Previous presenters of Overnights include Madeleine Randall (2002–2004), Ingrid Just (2005), Helen Razer (2005) and Zoe Carides (2005).

-Fill-in presenters include David Prior, Lisa Hensley, Michael Pavlich, Melanie Tait and Annette Shun Wah.
+Fill-in presenters include Tim Webster, Paul Verhoeven, David Prior, Lisa Hensley, Michael Pavlich, Melanie Tait and Annette Shun Wah.